jarun/nnn/README.md

 Pressing <kbd>^Y</kbd> again copies the paths to clipboard and exits the selection mode.
 The files in the list can now be copied, moved or removed using respective keyboard shortcuts.

 To list the file paths copied to memory press <kbd>y</kbd>.

-To wrap each file path within single quotes, export `NNN_QUOTE_ON`:

-    export NNN_QUOTE_ON=1
-This is particularly useful if you are planning to copy the whole string to the shell to run a command.
-Quotes can be toggled at runtime using <kbd>^T</kbd>.

-Note that the filename is not escaped.
-So copying may still fail for filenames having quote(s) in them.

-##### default copy

 File paths are copied to the temporary file `DIR/.nnncp`, where `DIR` (by priority) is: